 You can apply for most SGPP scholarships (and many other opportunities) through Scholarship Universe.

 You'll create a personal profile that will match you with scholarship opportunities that align with your background and interests.
 This information transfers from year to year so your profile can be easily updated annually.

 General Scholarship Information

 - All SGPP Scholarships are open for applications from March 1 - 31 each year, with awards distributed to students for the following academic year.

-- Scholarships are award for a full academic year – the full award being evenly distributed between the fall and spring semesters.
+- Scholarships are awarded for a full academic year – the full award being evenly distributed between the fall and spring semesters.

 - All scholarships require a Letter of Recommendation from an academic resource either at the UA or another academic institution (including your high school).

 Thank you letters are also required before awards will be distributed.
 These are uploaded through Scholarship Universe.

 George R. Cunningham Scholarship

-Must be a graduate student pursuing a Master of Public Administration in the School of Government and Public Policy, with professional experience in and/or demonstrating commitment to public sector budgeting/economics/ finance.
+Must be a graduate student pursuing a Master of Public Administration in the School of Government and Public Policy, with professional experience in and/or demonstrated commitment to public sector budgeting/economics/ finance.

 William Hibbs Scholarship

 Must be a student majoring in Criminal Justice Studies at the end of your junior year and have one of the three highest cumulative grade averages among juniors majoring in Criminal Justice Studies.